You are leaving risk-strategies.com

 Outsource a Risk Management Team

 Historically, peak season is the worst time of year for claims and losses.
 Incidents soar as delivery drivers rush to complete busy routes amid winter’s notoriously bad weather and driving conditions.
 While the industry will need to hire more bodies to fill the void, working with a risk management partner to do due diligence and check each applicant’s background ensures hiring remains profitable.
 Any inkling of a bad driving history, even just a few fender benders, is a red flag.
-Don’t hire a bad driver just to keep up with the demand — it will cost you more in the long run.
+Don’t contract with or hire a bad driver just to keep up with the demand — it will cost you more in the long run.

 A risk management team will guide better decision making, from hiring to training.

-Once a driver is hired, it’s important to not only train them before their first route but consistently thereafter.
+Once a driver is contracted or hired, it’s important to not only train them before their first route but consistently thereafter.
 Even during the pressure of a pandemic and peak season, drivers must complete relevant trainings regularly.
 Messaging comes from the top-down, so it’s important to instill a culture of safety and for leaders to practice what they preach.